sanazia999-beep/portfolio/_posts/mini-project.md

 From the Arctic to the mountains of Pakistan, climate-related distress is increasing, especially among women who already navigate social and economic barriers.
 Yet there is strength and resilience in these communities.
-When solutions honor local culture, empower women, and recognize mental health as a core component of climate resilience, people are better equipped not only to survive environmental change but to thrive in spite of it
+When solutions honor local culture, empower women, and recognize mental health as a core component of climate resilience, people are better equipped not only to survive environmental change but to thrive in spite of it.